adamhatton/pp2-colour-match/README.md

 #### Game Area

-- The Game Area is opened with the user selects 'Play'.
+- The Game Area is opened when the user selects 'Play'.
 It consists of 2 navigation buttons, 4 coloured buttons and a score counter
 - It follows the same layout as the Game Menu to keep a consistent image for the game
 - When opening the Game Area, animation is used to provide a transition between the 2 areas in order to let the user know they are moving to a different part of the application
 - As with the Game Menu, the layout is responsive to different screen sizes
-- As with the Game Menu, each button has a hover effect to show that it is interactive.
-In addition, in this area they play a sound when pressed, so the user is not limited to interaction with the game only whilst it is running.
+- When clicked, each button will light up and play a sound.
+This is the case even when the game has not started, so the user is not limited to interaction with the game only whilst it is running.
 This also helps to provide the user with an immediate indication of how to interact with the game once they start it.
 - The Game Area is where the game is played.
 When started, the user will be shown a pattern in the form of the different coloured buttons lighting up.
 Each colour will also play a sound when it lights up to enhance the interactive aspect.
 Once the pattern is finished, the user can repeat it by pressing the coloured buttons.